OBess/file-copy/README.md

 ## How to use
 You can use this tool to copy any file you have access to.

-To start copy, just write in the command line
+To start copying file, just write in the command line
 ```
 file-copy.exe target source
 ```